lcanady/mu-format/README.md

 ```
 ## Formatting Rules
 The rules for formatting .mu documents is pretty simple!
 First, You can format your code however you'd like.
 I suggest adopting an easy to read style using indentations and spacing to make your code digestable.
 MU-Format looks for ```[&+@-]``` in the first position of the current line to designate the start of a new command, attribute, or spacer.
 You can add comments in your code in either ```/* ... */``` block style or ```//``` inline style comments.
 A spacer, or dash ```-``` is a purely cosmetic mark for formatting the program output.
-During the compress phase they become newlines making the processed code a little more readable.
+During the compression phase blank lines are removed.
+Dashes become newlines making the processed code a little easier to process through.

 ```
 /*
 ------------------------------------------
 --- Commands: +things & +stuff -----------
 */
+@@ A comment for someone reading your minified code.
+-

 &cmd.mycommand me = $+Stuff *:
   @pemit %#=You entered things and %0.